-- 3. The business authorised by this licence must not operate with a greater overall level of social impact on the wellbeing of the local and broader community than what could reasonably be expected from the information contained in the Community Impact Statement, application and other information submitted in the process of obtaining this licence. - 4.
-The premises is to be operated at all times in accordance with the Plan of Management dated October 2018 as may be varied from time to time after consultation with NSW Police.
-A copy the Plan of Management is to be kept on the premises, and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority. - 5.
-The licensee or its representative must join and be an active participant in the local liquor accord. - 6.
-Closed-circuit television system - 1) The licensee must maintain a closed-circuit television (CCTV) system on the licensed premises ("the premises") in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close, - (b) recordings must be in digital format and at a minimum of six (6) frames per second, - (c) any recorded image must specify the time and date of the recorded image,
+- 3. The licensee or its representative must join and be an active participant in the local liquor accord. - 4.
+The business authorised by this licence must not operate with a greater overall level of social impact on the wellbeing of the local and broader community than what could reasonably be expected from the information contained in the Community Impact Statement, application and other information submitted in the process of obtaining this licence. - 5.
+The premises is to be operated at all times in accordance with the Plan of Management dated 24 September 2019 as may be varied from time to time after consultation with NSW Police.
+A copy of the Plan of Management is to be kept on the premises, and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority. - 6.
+Incident register - 1) The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents and any action taken in response to any such incident: - (a) any incident involving violence or anti-social behaviour occurring on the premises,